trance128/petal_cli/README.md

 ```
 {:heroicons, "~> 2.x", override: true}
 ```
-- *Project Name Detection*: The tool determines your app name by checking the mix.exs file and matching for app: :app_name or app: "app_name".
 - *Component Overwriting*:
     - Using --install-all will overwrite previously installed components without prompting.
     - When installing individual components, you'll be asked if you want to overwrite existing files.